2017 American League Championship Series: Game 6

 Facing elimination, Justin Verlander threw seven shutout innings for the Astros, striking out eight.
 The Astros struck first in the bottom of the fifth off of Luis Severino.
-After two walks, Brian McCann drove in the first run with a double, then another walk loaded the bases before José Altuve's two-run single put Houston on the board 3–0.
+After two walks, Brian McCann drove in the first run with a double, then another walk loaded the bases before Jose Altuve's two-run single put Houston on the board 3–0.
 In the top of the eighth, Aaron Judge hit a home run to cut the lead to 3–1, but the Astros increased their lead in the bottom of the inning, starting with an Altuve lead off home run off of David Robertson.
 The solo HR by Judge was the final run the Yankees scored in the series.
 After a double and single, Alex Bregman's two-run double made it 6–1.
 One out later Evan Gattis's sacrifice fly off of Dellin Betances made it 7–1 Astros.
 Ken Giles pitched a scoreless ninth as the Astros forced the first LCS Game 7 in either league since 2012.
 This was Houston's third ever win in a game facing elimination in a postseason series and the first since the 2015 American League Wild Card Game.

 Game 7

 In the winner-take-all game to decide the AL pennant winner, Aaron Judge made a leaping catch to rob Yuli Gurriel of a solo homer in the bottom of the second inning.
-CC Sabathia allowed the first run of the game on a home run to Evan Gattis in the fourth, In the next inning, Tommy Kahnle entered the game in relief for the Yankees, but gave up a home run to José Altuve to make the lead 2-0.
+CC Sabathia allowed the first run of the game on a home run to Evan Gattis in the fourth, In the next inning, Tommy Kahnle entered the game in relief for the Yankees, but gave up a home run to Jose Altuve to make the lead 2–0.
 Two singles later, former Yankee Brian McCann lined a double to extend the Astros lead to four.
 For the Astros, Charlie Morton pitched five innings, allowed one walk and struck out five.
 Lance McCullers Jr. entered in relief, pitching four scoreless innings to close out the game and earn his first career save.
 McCullers ended the game throwing 24 straight curveballs; a Greg Bird flyout to George Springer was the final out of the game, sending the Astros to the 2017 World Series.

 The Astros advanced to their first World Series in 12 years, becoming the first team to win pennants in both leagues.
 Houston's victory made this just the fifth best-of-seven series (following the 1987, 1991, and 2001 World Series, and the 2004 National League Championship Series which the Astros played in), and the first ALCS, in which the home team won all seven games.